tjmahr/dissertation/docs/28-aim2-general-discussion.md

 accept *dirl* more?
 With so few items, it is unclear whether these differences are accidental or systematic.

-One implications for this research is that children's recognition of familiar words and referent selection for nonwords improved a modest amount over the preschool years.
-Although these tasks can be done by toddlers, full mastery does not begin emerge until age 4.
+One implication for this research is that children's recognition of familiar words and referent selection for nonwords improved a modest amount over the preschool years.
+Although these tasks can be done by toddlers, full mastery does not begin to emerge until age 4.
 This finding agrees with the main finding from my analysis of familiar word
 recognition: Although children can ostensibly know a word very well, their recognition and processing of that word can still improve during